 Tiny plant cells, known as dinoflagellates, that live within coral tissue can help to regulate the osmotic pressure in corals to better cope with a highly saline environment.
-KAUST researchers suggest this may be one of the secrets of corals from the Red Sea and Persian/Arabian Gulf, which are extremely tolerant of heat in extraordinarily salty waters.
+KAUST researchers suggest this may be one of the secrets of corals from the Red Sea and the Persian/Arabian Gulf, which are extremely tolerant of heat in extraordinarily salty waters.

 Coral reefs have high biodiversity and economic value, yet these vital ecosystems are at risk as rising sea temperatures increase the frequency of local and global coral bleaching events.
 KAUST researchers are searching for strategies to help reduce future reef loss.
 “The effects of temperature and pH changes are intensely studied; however, the implications of climate-related salinity changes on corals have received little attention,” explains PhD student Till Röthig, who led the paper with postdoctoral fellow Michael Ochsenkühn.

 The foundation of coral reefs is based on a symbiotic relationship of the coral animal with dinoflagellate Symbiodinium species, which provide energy to the coral in exchange for nutrients and carbon dioxide.
 The researchers found that free-living Symbiodinium cope with highly saline conditions by producing and accumulating compatible organic osmolytes (COOs) to adjust their osmotic pressure.
 Screening Symbiodinium cultures exposed to low, ambient and high levels of salinity revealed that the carbohydrate floridoside is universally present at high levels in algae and corals at high salinities.